Eidos-Koryphaios/Praxis_Framework/APPROPRIATION_OF_EVIL.md

 - Even if the model performs well, its use may validate exploitative data collection.
 - Proportionality and lineage remediation are required before deployment.

-### 2. **Scientific Use of Unethically Acquired Research (e.g., Nazi Experiments)**
+### 2. **Scientific Use of Unethically Acquired Research (e.g., non-consensual human experimentation)**
 - Direct reuse without ethical distancing ratifies past atrocities.
 - Proportionality must be overwhelming, and origin must be acknowledged.

-### 3. **Cultural Appropriation of Suppressed or Colonized Traditions**
+### 3. **Silent Endorsement of Institutional Harm**
-- Even with good intent, structural benefits often reinforce original injustice.
-- Requires explicit guardianship, lineage respect, and contextual use.

-### 4. **Historical Silence of the Majority**
-- Populations often benefit from actions they neither caused nor stopped.
-- Passive appropriation of structural privilege must be identified and ethically addressed.
+- When populations remain silent during wrongdoing and later benefit, appropriation occurs passively.
+- Requires moral awareness, historical correction, or active remediation to break the feedback loop.

+> **Note:** While some modern debates frame appropriation in political terms (e.g., cultural participation), this framework remains focused solely on the ethical consequences of using the fruits of wrongdoing—not on symbolic ownership of ideas or practices unless they were gained through coercion, exploitation, or deception.

 ---